 The Huxtables are more than an affluent African-American family: they were the archetype of what good-natured people should be.
 The life lessons learned on The Cosby Show have aged just fine.
 It’s a cornerstone in shows that dealt with race and stereotypes, but it never felt like an afterschool special.

-3. Alfred Hitchcock Presents
+Creator: Alfred Hitchcock